 Alberta Schools are Leading the Green Energy Revolution!

 At our recent Thought Leaders Forum on Environmental and Energy Education and Sustainability, energy expert David Dodge explained how Alberta schools are leading the way when it comes to energy efficiency and renewable energy projects.
-Click here to watch a video of this inspiring and thought-provoking presentation and learn some interesting facts to share with your school board.
+Click on the image to view a video of his information-packed presentation!

 Taking the Next Step Toward Sustainability

 We are committed to helping school boards ‘take the next step’ towards environmental sustainability.
 The graphic below illustrates two interest areas of school boards: student learning and school infrastructure.
 We help school boards…